 B'Elanna shook her head sadly, feeling Tom take his seat beside her.
 "It matters to this crew and despite what you say, I know it matters to you too.
 I know it matters a great deal."

 Chakotay lowered his head, his silence confirming her words.
 Slowly he raised his head again and looked about him.

-The day was warm, with few clouds in the sky and all around him, Chakotay listened to the quiet murmurings of the assembled former crew, no one raising their voice in reverence of the time and place.
-It was a year to the day since their return, eleven months since any of them had seen their former Captain, eleven months since she had disappeared from all their lives, never to be heard from since.
+The day was warm, with few clouds in the sky, and all around him, Chakotay listened to the quiet murmurings of the assembled former crew, no one raising their voice in reverence of the time and place.
+It was a year to the day since their return, eleven months since any of them had seen their former captain, eleven months since she'd disappeared from all their lives, never to be heard from since.
 In her wake, she left confusion, feelings of abandonment and hurt, sadness and even some resentment which was always accompanied by guilt.
-Mostly though, they didn't understand how their Captain could just leave without a word.
+Mostly though, they didn't understand how their captain could just leave without a word.

 Chakotay looked to his left and met Tom's sad eyes and nodded to him, his mind drifting back over the last year now.
 He looked around him at the others gathered in this place and shook his head sadly.
 Kathryn had missed so much.

 Harry Kim met his eyes and smiled softly, Seven at his side.
 The former Borg had come a long way, finishing her journey to humanity on her own, the one her Captain had started.
 Chakotay watched her rock the small carrycot at her feet, her two-week-old son already asleep.
 Chakotay smiled softly as he remembered her wedding day ten months previously, how she'd actually cried as she'd spoken her vows, entering freely into an assimilation she desired, merging her life with Harry's.
 Within two weeks, the seed of the fruit of that union had been sown, and as Chakotay watched her face now, he knew that the real meaning of humanity shone from it as she watched her son.